rudderlabs/rudderstack-docs/destinations/klaviyo.md

 - **Public API Key:** Your Public API Key is the unique key generated against your account.
 It can be found in your account on the **Account** section under the **Settings** tab.
 - **Private API Key:** Your Private API key can be generated for your account on the **Account** section under the **Settings** tab.
 This key allows you to add users to list or subscribe them using personalised emails/sms.
 - **List Id:** Your default List Id to which you want to add/subscribe identified users.
-- **Consent:** If you are a GDPR-compliant business, you will need to include `consent` in your API call,`consent` is a Klaviyo-specific property and only accepts the following values: `email`, `web`, `sms`, `directmail`, and `mobile`.
+- **Consent:** If you are a GDPR-compliant business, you will need to include `consent` in your API call.`consent` is a Klaviyo-specific property and only accepts the following values: `email`, `web`, `sms`, `directmail`, and `mobile`.
 - **SMS Consent:** If you are updating the consent for a phone number, or would like to send an opt-in SMS to the profile (for double opt-in lists), include an `smsConsent` key in the properties with a value of `true` or `false`.

 ## Page

-Page call allows you track which web-page the user is viewing, take a look to understand what the Page method does.
-An example call would look like:
+The `page` call allows you the web page that a user is viewing, along with its associated properties.

+An example `page` call would look like:

 ```javascript
 rudderanalytics.page();
 ```

-If you want to send additional info in the page evnent you can do it so by adding the `additionalInfo` key in the page event properties along with other `pageInfo` object which you want to associate with the page-view event, check out the example below.
+If you want to send additional info in the `page` call, you can do it so by adding the `additionalInfo` key in the page event properties along with other `pageInfo` objects that you want to associate with the `page` event.

+Here is an example:

 ```javascript
 rudderanalytics.page(